Darek1966/CmdHelper/replit.md

 # Overview

-This is a full-stack web application built as a command search tool that allows users to search and browse technical commands.
-The application features a React frontend with a modern UI built using shadcn/ui components, and an Express.js backend with PostgreSQL database integration using Drizzle ORM.
-The system is designed to help users quickly find and reference various technical commands with detailed information including syntax, descriptions, categories, and examples.
+This is a professional full-stack web application designed for searching and exploring Windows CMD commands in Polish.
+The application connects to a user's Neon PostgreSQL database containing a comprehensive collection of 50 CMD commands.
+It features a modern React frontend with shadcn/ui components, professional styling with light/dark themes, and full functionality including command copying.
+The system displays commands from the `polecenia_cmd` table with fields: polecenie (command), opis_krotki (short description), opis_szczegolowy (detailed description), and slowa_kluczowe (keywords array).

 # User Preferences